splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 Prerequisites
 ====================================================================================

+* You must be an Observability Cloud administrator to create Troubleshooting MetricSets.
 * Before you start indexing span tags and processes, see :ref:`apm-index-tag-tips` for guidance on choosing span tags to index.

 .. _apm-tms-details: